Braves get to see what could have been for Alex Wood

 Wood has been well worth the $2.8 million the Dodgers are paying him this season.
 He’s already totaled 3.3 Wins Above Replacement.

-Wood is on pace for about a 6-WAR season, which will near the top of the NL.
+Wood is on pace for about a 6-WAR season, which should be near the top of the NL.
 He’s tied for sixth in the league with Pirates starter Ivan Nova.

 The Braves could have used Wood’s home run suppression skills as they moved into Sun Trust Park this season.
-They rank 23rd in the majors in ERA and their leader in pitching WAR entering Thursday night was Mike Foltyniewicz (1.4).
+They rank 23rd in the majors in ERA and their leader in pitching WAR entering Thursday night was Mike Foltynewicz (1.4).

 The Dodgers made out very well in this deal even if Wood were to never throw another pitch.
 None of the six players they swapped out to get Wood (Hector Olivera, Paco Rodriguez and four minor leaguers) has played in the majors this season.

-The Braves gamble was a failed one.
-Olivera was a highly-regarded player who had defected from Cuba.
+The Braves' gamble was a failed one.
+Olivera was a highly regarded player who had defected from Cuba.
 In 2016, he was involved in a domestic dispute and suspended for 82 games.
 The Braves then traded him to the Padres at the 2016 deadline for Matt Kemp.
 The Padres subsequently released Olivera, who is currently with the Sugar Land Skeeters of the Atlantic League.

 What he’s trying to do